opensumi/docs/docs/develop/basic-design/core-idea.en.md

 In general, modules provide some basic functions.
 For example, the `search` module can perform a full-text search, where the `src/browser` directory includes UI-related code in front-end, while the search is performed by the code under the `src/node` directory.

-The front end communicates with the back via RPC, which is not much difference from calling an asynchronous method, so you don't need to concern about communication details, just refer to the existing pattern to organize the code.
+The front end communicates with the back via RPC, which is not too different from calling an asynchronous method, so you don't need to concern about communication details, just refer to the existing pattern to organize the code.
 You can refer to [front-end and back-end communication](./connection)

 Neither `browser/node/common` is a necessity in the module code, and module providing front-end UI or back-end functionalities only are allowed.

 A module can provide Contribution to another, and other one in turn can register contribution points based on the `ContributionProvider` declared by that module.
 The contribution point mechanism is mainly used in scenarios where modules provide registration capabilities to other modules.
 For example, `main-layout` provides component-level contribution points, while other modules can freely assemble IDE interfaces by registering components with Layout's capabilities, and menu modules provide contribution points for registering menus.

-### Module Layering and Dependencies
+### Module Layer and Dependencies

-We divide the modules into 'core modules' and 'functional modules'.
+We divide the modules into` core modules` and` functional modules` .
 They have certain dependency relations.
-A typical module, take `file-service` as an example, is responsible for file reading and writing, file system registration and management, etc. In many functional modules, read and write operations will depend on `file-service`.
+A typical module, taking `file-service` as an example, is responsible for file reading and writing, file system registration and management, etc. In many functional modules, read and write operations will depend on `file-service`.

 Core modules are some mandatory modules that make up the core functionality of the IDE and cannot be removed.
 For example, `main-layout` is responsible for the overall layout of the main interface and view registration, `core-browser` and `core-node` are responsible for maintaining the declaration cycle of IDE ClientApp and ServerApp instances and related contribution point management.

 Functional modules are generally pluggable, which means that they can be removed from the integration code or replaced without affecting other functions.
-However, the removal of some modules with extension API will lead the extension malfunctioning, since `Extension` relies on most of the functional modules to provide the API.
-The following modules is the current modules that can be plugged:
+However, the removal of some modules with extension API will lead the extension malfunctioning, since `Extension` relies on most of the functional modules to provide APIs.
+The following modules are the currently pluggable:

 - Outline
 - File-search